accidentalrebel/emacs-slack-cli/README.md

 ## To Do ##

   * Add checker if `slack-cli-channels` is set beforehand
-  * Don't allow to edit the channel buffers.
   * Allow retrieving from all channels
   * Text color highlights
   * Upload to Melpa